BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

           protocol: TCP
 ```

-You can use the oc edit command to modify a deployment or a deployment configuration, to ensure you use the correct indentation.
+You can use the oc edit command to modify a deployment or a deployment configuration, and ensure you use the correct indentation.
 Indentation mistakes can result in the editor refusing to save changes.
 To avoid indentation issues, you can use the oc set resources command to specify resource requests and limits.

-Lets modify our deployment using the following command:
+Let's modify our deployment using the following command:

 ```
 [user@host ~]$ oc set resources deployment hello-world-nginx --requests cpu=15m,memory=25Mi --limits cpu=100m,memory=150Mi